vercel/next.js/examples/with-style-sheet/README.md

 # Using the style-sheet CSS in JS library and extract CSS to file.

+This example features an app using the [style-sheet](https://www.npmjs.com/package/style-sheet) CSS in JS library and demonstrates how it is possible to extract styles to file.

 ## Deploy your own

 Deploy the example using [ZEIT Now](https://zeit.co/now):